 Datasets

 We use a compilation of community abundance data for trees, birds, mammals, and miscellaneous other taxa that has been used in recent macroecological explorations of the SAD (White et al 2012, Baldridge 2016, Baldridge 2015).
 This compilation consists of cleaned and summarized community abundance data for trees obtained from the Forest Inventory and Analysis (Woudenberg et a al 2020) and Gentry transects (Phillipes and Miller 2002), birds from the North American Breeding Bird Survey (Sauer et al 2013), mammals from the Mammal Community Abundance Database (Thibault et al 2011), and a variety of less commonly sampled taxa from the Miscellaneous Abundance Database (Baldridge 2015).
-We filtered these data to remove exceptionally large or small communities, because characterizing the random expectation for the SAD becomes computationally intractable for very large communities, and becomes trivially uninformative for very small ones.
-We therefore filtered our datasets to remove communities with more than X species or X individuals, or fewer than 2 species or X individuals.
+Because characterizing the random expectation for the SAD becomes computationally intractable for very large communities, and trivially uninformative for very small ones, we filtered our datasets to remove communities with more than X species or X individuals, or fewer than 2 species or X individuals.
 We also removed communities for which N = S, because these communities have only one possible SAD.
 We further filtered the FIA database, which contains roughly 100,000 communities of which approximately 90,000 have fewer than 10 species.
 Rather than analyze all of these small communities, we randomly selected 10,000 small communities to include in the analysis.
 All FIA communities with more than 10 species were included in the analysis.
 Finally, for sites that had repeated sampling over time, we followed White et al (2012) and Baldridge (2016) and analyzed only a single, randomly selected, year of data.
 It should be noted that our analyses include data from the Mammal Community Database and Miscellaneous Abundance Database that were collected over longer timescales and cannot be disaggregated, with an average temporal scale of X. After filtering exceptionally large or small communities and multiple years of data collection, our final dataset consisted of 24,519 communities with S and N ranging from 2 to 250 and 3 to 40714, respectively (Figure).
 Code detailing the filtering process can be found at X.

 Generating the statistical baseline

 We use the concept of the feasible set to characterize a statistical baseline for the SAD (Locey and White, 2013).
 For a given number of individuals N, there is a finite array of unique ways to partition those individuals into S species.
-The feasible set is the complete set of these unique partitions, or elements.
-Partitions are unique if and only if they differ in the number of species present with each abundance; neither species nor individuals are distinguishable from each other (Locey and White, 2013).
-Operationally, this means that for S = 3 and N = 9, the vectors (1, 3, 5) and (2, 2, 5) count as distinct partitions, but (1, 3, 5) and (3, 1, 5) count as only one element of the feasible set because they contain the same numbers and differ only in the order of the numbers.
-Alternative assumptions regarding the distinguishability of species and/or individuals would effectively change the probabilities associated with various elements of the feasible set, because some partitions can be achieved via more permutations than others.
-However, in the absence of strong justification for one set of assumptions over another, we adopted a simple set of assumptions that have previously been shown to generate realistic statistical baselines (Locey and White 2013).
+The complete set of these unique partitions is then the feasible set.
+Neither species nor individuals are distinguishable from each other; thus, partitions are unique if and only if they differ in the number of species that have a particular abundance; (Locey and White, 2013).
+Operationally, this means that for S = 3 and N = 9, the vectors (1, 3, 5) and (2, 2, 5) count as distinct partitions, but (1, 3, 5) and (3, 1, 5) count as only one element of the feasible set because they each contain one species with an abundance of 1, 3, and 5 respectively and the vectors differ only in the order of the numbers.
+Alternative formulations of the SAD with different assumptions regarding the distinguishability of species and/or individuals would change the probabilities associated with various elements of the feasible set, because some partitions can be achieved via more permutations than others.
+However, in the absence of strong justification for one set of assumptions over another, we adopted this simple set of assumptions that has previously been shown to generate realistic statistical baselines (Locey and White 2013).